 - keeping an eye on your competition;

-Although the benefits are tempting, implementing a marketing information system requires some money, time, and an educational curve.
-If you are ready to get started, discover the ways to get the necessary information.
-They are also called components.
+Although the benefits are tempting, implementing a marketing information system requires money, time, and a learning curve.
+If you are ready to get started, let's find out how to get access the necessary system components.

 These components form a holistic marketing information system.
 So, to make the most out of it, you need to combine them effectively.

 - Internal records.
-This is the first and most easily obtainable type of information you can get inside your organization.
-For this purpose, you need to monitor your cash flows, employee costs, product inventory, sales, and marketing reports on the performance, including current and past ones, credits, etc. Internal records include all the financial, transactional, and marketing data from your performance reports.
+This type of information is the easiest to obtain inside your organization.
+For this purpose, you need to monitor your cash flow, employee salaries, product inventory, sales, and marketing reports, including the current and past ones.
+Internal records include all your performance reports’ financial, transactional, and marketing data.

 - Marketing research.
-This essential marketing information system component allows you to state a specific problem as your current business goal and investigate all the details necessary for developing its solution.
-If you are thinking of developing a new product, you should conduct marketing research.
-Then, based on your finding, you'll manage to create a solution.
-Stating a problem lets marketers direct all their efforts into collecting a particular type of data from the most meaningful sources.
+This essential marketing information system component allows you to present a specific problem as your current business goal and investigate all the details necessary for developing a solution.
+If you are considering developing a new product, conduct marketing research and come up with a solution based on your findings.
+Stating a problem allows marketers to direct all their efforts into collecting a particular type of data from the most meaningful sources.

 - Marketing intelligence.
-This type of data makes it possible to understand the current situation and changes in the market, trends, competitors’ strategies, recent innovations in the market, and consumers' preferences.
-You can get it from external resources such as journals, magazines, competitors’ sites, marketplace overviews, press, partners, suppliers, etc.
+This data type makes it possible to better understand your current business situation, market changes, trends, competitors’ strategies, recent innovations, and consumer preferences.
+You can get it from external resources, such as journals, magazines, competitors’ sites, marketplace overviews, press, partners, suppliers, etc.

 - Marketing decision support system (MDSS).
 This data can be retrieved from special analytics software and services that help marketers collect, store, and analyze data to make better decisions.
-For example, you can use specific third-party platforms to carry out market segmentation or discover the average costs spent on PPC advertising by companies from your industry.
+For example, you can use specific third-party platforms to carry out market segmentation or discover how much your competitors spend on PPC advertising on average.

-Combining these 4 marketing information system components will help you understand the actual situation both in the market and inside your company and improve your strategies accordingly.
+Combining these four marketing information system components will help you better understand the current situation both in the market and your company and tweak your strategies accordingly.

-Nowadays, almost every business has a marketing information system since it helps them make better decisions and, as a result, drive more sales.
-For example, many retail stores provide their clients with loyalty cards, and many brands offer customers the opportunity to create their profiles in their online store.
-Both loyalty cards and profiles help businesses collect data about clients.
-They keep track of their purchase behavior, the sum of money spent on purchases, level of engagement, items viewed, etc. With this data, they manage their pricing policy, create better marketing campaigns and come up with the relevant offers in the best place and at the right time.
+Nowadays, almost every business has a marketing information system since it helps them make better decisions and, as a result, drive sales.
+For example, many retail stores provide their clients with loyalty cards, and many brands offer customers an opportunity to create profiles in their online stores.
+Both loyalty cards and profiles help businesses collect data about clients and keep track of their purchase behavior, average checks, engagement level, items viewed, etc. With this data, companies can manage their pricing policies, create better marketing campaigns, and come up with relevant offers in the right place and at the right time.

 Online booking services operate similarly.
-They monitor their client’s habits, preferences, and routes to gain some insights and act on them.
-For example, airlines and hotel services keep track of all the data mentioned above to use it to their advantage.
-This way, they monitor the demand and increase prices when it rises.
+They monitor their client’s habits, preferences, and routes to gain insights and act on them.
+For example, airlines and hotel services keep track of the demand and increase prices when it rises.
 They can also offer their frequent buyers discounts during the off-season.

-Congrats, now you know the benefits of a marketing information system, its components, and some examples.
-Implement this approach in your business to keep pace with the market changes and increase your profits.
+Congrats, now you know the benefits of having a marketing information system, its components, and some examples.
+Implement this approach for your business to keep pace with any market changes and increase your profits.